Extension codestart

 Base codestarts

-The base codestarts contains templates to create project, buildtool, languages, config & tooling files.
+The base codestarts contains templates to create project, buildtool, languages, config and tooling files.

 Writing an Extension Codestart

-As was mentioned previously, the base project files (pom.xml, dockerfiles, …) are already generated by base codestarts provided by the Quarkus core.
-Thanks to this, we can only focus on the important - the starter code for the extension.
+As was mentioned previously, the base project files (pom.xml, Dockerfiles, …) are already generated by the base codestarts provided by the Quarkus core.
+Thanks to this, we can only focus on the starter code specific to the extension.

-The codestart should not include any business logic, instead, it should contain some stub data/hello world to compile.
-The idea is to bring code that is the starting point to everyone using the extension.
+placeholder for package name).
+Prepare a nice starter.
+It should not include any business logic, instead, it should contain some stub data/hello world that compiles and gives an overview of how to use the extension.
+The idea is to bring code that is the most common starting point for the extension.

 -